Bikger/Impact-of-global-warming-on-crop-production/README.md

 - Method filling
 - Filling with 0
 ### How to run
-You can use main.ipynb or glob_warm_crops.py to run the script locally.
+You can use either the glob_warm_crops.ipynb notebook or the raw code in glob_warm_crops.py to run the script locally.

 You can install the requirements using:
 ```